Get Maintouch

 What Are Automated Backlink Procurement Platforms?

-If you’ve ever tried building links manually, you know the drill.
-You scrape a list of emails, send hundreds of cold DMs, and usually just get ghosted.
-Best case scenario?
-You get a reply asking for $500 to post on a site that looks like it died in 2013.
-It’s a massive time sink.
+If you've ever tried building links manually, you know the drill.
+Scrape a list of emails, send hundreds of cold DMs, get ghosted.
+Best case?
+Someone replies asking for $500 to post on a site that looks like it died in 2013.

-The real value here is predictability.
 Manual outreach is erratic.
-One month you get five links, the next you get zero.
-Automation turns this into a reliable input for your SEO strategy.
-You get high-quality placements without needing to hire a full-time outreach specialist or an expensive agency that just marks up the same marketplace inventory you could buy yourself.
+Five links one month, zero the next.
+Automation turns link building into a predictable input.
+You get placements without hiring a full-time outreach specialist or paying an agency that marks up the same marketplace inventory you could buy yourself.

 How We Tested Automated Backlink Procurement Solutions

-Most "automated" solutions are just glorified spreadsheets with a Stripe checkout.
-That’s not automation; that’s shopping.
-I’ve wasted enough budget on link marketplaces to know the difference.
+Most "automated" solutions are glorified spreadsheets with a Stripe checkout.
+That's shopping, not automation.
+I've wasted enough budget on link marketplaces to know the difference.

 When I vetted these tools for 2026, I looked for logic over inventory.
 Anyone can scrape a list of blogs.
-The hard part is knowing which ones actually move the needle for your specific rankings.
+The hard part is knowing which ones actually move the needle for your specific site.
+Here's how I filtered:

-• The "Striking Distance" Test: Does the tool look at your Google Search Console (GSC) data to find keywords sitting in positions 5 to 15?
-If a tool asks you which URLs to boost, it’s lazy.
-The software should identify the low-hanging fruit where a few strong links will push you to page one.
+- The "Striking Distance" Test: Does the tool pull your Google Search Console data and find keywords sitting in positions 5 to 20?
+If it asks you which URLs to boost, it's lazy.
+The software should spot the pages where a few strong links will push you to page one.

-• True "Set and Forget" Utility: If I have to approve every single placement, negotiate prices, or write the anchor text myself, it failed.
-The goal is to remove the founder from the loop.
+- True "Set and Forget" Utility: If I have to approve every single placement, negotiate prices, or write the anchor text myself, the tool failed.
 You should be shipping product, not emailing webmasters.

-If a tool requires five hours of weekly maintenance, it’s not making the list.
+Five hours of weekly maintenance?
+Not making the list.

 Best Overall Automated Backlink Procurement: Maintouch

-I built Maintouch because I got tired of the disconnect between having data and actually doing something with it.
-Most tools dump a CSV with 10,000 potential links on your desk and wish you good luck.
-You still have to spend hours vetting URLs, emailing webmasters, and negotiating prices.
-It's a waste of time.
+I built Maintouch because I got tired of the gap between having data and doing something with it.
+Most tools dump a CSV with thousands of potential links on your desk and wish you good luck.
+You still spend hours vetting URLs, emailing webmasters, negotiating prices.

-Maintouch fixes this by operating as a full-stack automated SEO system.
-It creates the strategy, handles technical fixes, writes the content, and manages backlink procurement without you lifting a finger.
+Maintouch fixes this by operating as a complete SEO agency replacement system.
+It builds the strategy, handles technical fixes, writes the content, and manages backlink procurement without you lifting a finger.

 The system connects to your Google Search Console to identify pages in "striking distance."
 These are keywords ranking between positions 5 and 20.
 Moving a page from position 8 to position 3 is where the real ROI lives.
 Once the system identifies these targets, it runs procurement through multiple integrated marketplaces automatically.

 I also structured the pricing to be transparent.
 We operate on a pass-through model.
 If a link costs $100 on the marketplace, you pay $100.
-We don't mark up the assets.
-You are paying for the intelligence that knows where to put the link, not an arbitrage fee on the link itself.
+We don't mark up the links.
+You're paying for the intelligence that knows where to put the link, not an arbitrage fee on the link itself.

-• Smart candidate identification automatically flags pages ranking in positions 5-20 that are ready to move up.
+- Smart candidate identification automatically flags pages ranking in positions 5-20 that are ready to move up, pulled directly from your Search Console data.

-• Automated procurement hooks directly into multiple marketplaces to execute the buy.
+- Automated procurement connects directly into multiple integrated marketplaces to execute the buy.

 Serpzilla